iammuhammadreyaan/AIAutomationPortfolio/README.md

 ## Featured Projects

-### Form To Email Automation
+### 📌 Form To Email Automation
-Automatically sends form submissions directly to email.
+A simple automation that sends form submissions directly to email in real time.

-### Webhook Response System
+### 📌 Webhook Response System
-Handles incoming webhook requests and sends automated responses.
+Handles incoming webhook requests and returns automated responses instantly.

-### Lead Notification System
+### 📌 Lead Notification System
-Sends instant alerts when new leads are captured.
+Sends real-time alerts to WhatsApp/Telegram when a new lead is captured.

 ---